trias-lab/Documentation/EN/Whitepaper-EN.md

 On Leviatom network, a node can choose to act in one or many in three roles:

-1) Verifiers, who continuously and repeatedly examining the trustworthiness of the surrounding nodes by initiating TEE-oriented verifications to them.
+1. **Verifiers**, who continuously and repeatedly examining the trustworthiness of the surrounding nodes by initiating TEE-oriented verifications to them.
 They also carry the duty of node discovery.
 This repeatedly verifications constitute the basic heartbeat of Leviatom, and should be encouraged and rewareded.
 Leviatom thus implements the "verification as mining" mechanisms, so that the frequent verfication computing power contributors will be allocated tokens periodically.

-2) Routers, who collect the verification data from the verifiers and disseminate it to other peers.
+2. **Routers**, who collect the verification data from the verifiers and disseminate it to other peers.
 Routers utilise the gossip algorithms to construct the web-of-trust and help determining the "Conspiracy Breaching" model for each node.
 Routers also help to identify the Leviatom nodes who have specified properties, such trust value, software properties, dat possessions, etc. Routers form the backbone of Leviatom network, they should also get rewarded with "routing as mining".

-3) Executers, who execute the Prometh applications as scheduled by the MagCarta contract.
+3. **Executers**, who execute the Prometh applications as scheduled by the MagCarta contract.
 The MagCarta's consensus call specifies how the executers will get rewarded, as long as its returned values satisfy the consensus strategy.
 Since the its execution rights are obtained by contributions in compute power, storages, or bandwidths from verifiers and routers, executers will have to reward these contributions with part of its earned tokens.
 This mechanism is call "execution as gas" and "verification as gas".

 Prometh applications also need the paticipation of the community for verifying the genuine behaviours of smart contracts or native general-purpose applications.
 This is achieved by implementing Prometh's component as MagCarta contracts, which ultimately specify the rewards for the selected Leviatom nodes, as long as the Prometh application's providers.
 Therefore, in the early stage of Prometh system, it is necessary to use the mining mechanism to motivate volunteers.
 Specifically, developers or security analysts can get mined Tokens when performing the Prometh's program testings and automated analysis of verifications for software source codes (or intermediate binary files).